What is private mortgage insurance (PMI)?

-One of those acronyms you’ll probably hear: PMI, otherwise known as private mortgage insurance.
 Understanding PMI and how it impacts your full financial picture is important.
-Explore some common questions below so you can better understand how this piece fits into the bigger puzzle of your homebuying journey.
+Let's explore answers to some common questions about private mortgage insurance so you can see how it fits into your homebuying journey.

 How much does PMI cost?

-How long do you need to pay PMI?
+How long do you pay PMI on a mortgage?

 Additionally, if your home value increases after you get your loan, you may be able to request PMI cancellation at an earlier time.
 This will usually require a new appraisal of your home, which may incur extra costs on your part.

-Now that you know a bit about PMI, talk to your loan officer or home mortgage consultant if you have any questions during your homebuying journey.
+Now that you know a bit about PMI, talk to your home mortgage consultant if you have any questions during your homebuying journey.

 Talk to a mortgage consultant